nagerz/quantified_self/README.md

 ## Description
 Quantified Self is a 10-day, paired project during module four of four, of Turing School's Back-End Engineering Program.

-Quantified Self is a web application designed to consume/produce API's.
-The application utilizes Node.js, Expess and Sequelize, with a PostgreSQL database, to consume the  --------->>>>>>>>>> Add here.
+Quantified Self is a web application designed aggregate favorite recipes, associate those recipes with specific meals, count the calories for those meals.
+The application utilizes [Recipe Service](https://github.com/Mackenzie-Frey/recipe_service) as a microservice for retrieving recipes based on specific filters and search queries.Quantified Self utilizes Node.js, Expess and Sequelize, PostgreSQL and Jest.

 #### [**_View Quantified Self in Production_**](https://self-quantified.herokuapp.com/) </br>